 - A. All District personnel shall be notified and be given an opportunity to make application for promotional openings.
 An active promotional list will be maintained by the employer to be used to fill vacancies and establish acting lists for officers.
-Test materials and the evaluation will be job related. - B. Qualifications and requirements, as determined by the Union and Employer, shall be objective and shall reasonably reflect the needs of the position. - C. All tests shall be impartially administered and shall relate to those matters that fairly test the candidate's ability to discharge the duties of the position to be filled. - D. All applicants shall be notified of their score and their relative standing on the promotional list. - E. Promotions shall be based on the rule of three from the top of the promotional list.
+Test materials and the evaluation will be job related. - Qualifications and requirements, as determined by the Union and Employer, shall be B. objective and shall reasonably reflect the needs of the position. - C. All tests shall be impartially administered and shall relate to those matters that fairly test the candidate's ability to discharge the duties of the position to be filled. - D. All applicants shall be notified of their score and their relative standing on the promotional list. - E. Promotions shall be based on the rule of three from the top of the promotional list.
 The District shall make every effort to maintain the promotional list at a minimum of three. - F. Permanent vacancies and promotional positions shall be filled from the current eligibility list, within one (1) month. - G. Promotional and paramedic written exams will be administered every year in January. - H. If a position becomes available the eligible candidates on the list will progress forward in the testing process to include a practical evaluation and/or interviews.

 SECTION 2.
 If a single role employee gets promoted into a dual role position, the single role employee will keep their current seniority, vacation, longevity and sick leave years will continue based on their years of service.
+If a single role employee has reached the top step at the time of promotion, they will transfer over to the dual role salary schedule at step two.
+Employees promoted prior to their top step with begin at step one.